 The defendants have said the state requires only a minimal basic education without regard to outcomes for students, which are influenced by myriad factors beyond schools’ reach.
 They argued, too, that schools should meet the needs of the Commonwealth, which include low-skill, low-wage labor.

-“I think there is a need for retail workers, people who know how to flip pizza crust,” said John Krill, an attorney representing Assembly Speaker Jake Corman, during closing arguments in March.
+“I think there is a need for retail workers, people who know how to flip pizza crust,” said John Krill, an attorney representing Assembly Speaker Jake Corman, during the trial.
 “My point is, do these proficiency standards actually in any way imaginable serve the needs of the Commonwealth such as they should be mandatory across the board?
 I think the answer is no.”

 Maura McInerney, legal director at the Education Law Center, one of the organizations representing the plaintiffs, has been with the case since the beginning.
 She said she was heartened by Jubelirer’s questions during Tuesday’s day-long hearing, saying they reflected the judge’s desire to understand the nuances of this complex case.

 McInerney said the evidence presented during the trial, which stretched from November to March, was strong.

 “We have children learning in closets, hallways, in overcrowded spaces, with lead chips, mold in the ceilings,” she said.
 Research shows Pennsylvania high schools ranked among the five worst states nationally based on the gaps in opportunity for Black and Hispanic students compared to their white peers.